 Be a Strong Candidate

 Know who you are.
 Be confident in your presentation.
 In the 30 seconds that the recruiter reviews your resume, the employer should quickly learn your experiences and skills.
 Ensure that your resume is polished, concise, and digestible.
-Career advisors can help you with your resume.
+Career counselors can help you with your resume.
 The Career Center hosts resume workshops dedicated to helping you fine-tune your resume.
-Access the workshop schedule at http://careers.usc.edu/events/.
-You can also find helpful information at https://careers.usc.edu/students/write-a-resume/.
-There are 24/7 Virtual Resume Critiques for all Dornsife, Marshall, and Viterbi students through the USC VMock website at https://www.vmock.com/usc.
+View the workshop schedule.
+You can get resume help.
+There are 24/7 Virtual Resume Critiques for all Dornsife, Marshall, and Viterbi students through the USC VMock website.
 Log in with your USC nine-digit ID and upload your resume.

 You have only a couple of minutes to make an impression at the Career Fair.
 You have 3-5 minutes with a recruiter to deliver your pitch and ask questions, so be prepared.
 Ask good questions that will help you decide whether you really would like to work for a particular organization.
 Do not be afraid or intimidated by the recruiters; they are there to meet and screen potential candidates.
 Take the initiative to begin the conversation.
 Recruiters understand that many students want to talk with them, and they are happy to engage in conversation.
 However, do not overstay your welcome.
 Remember, this is not an interview.
 You want to ensure a strong impact, so if all that the recruiters recall of your conversation is that you monopolized their time during the fair and stayed longer than needed, you will probably be passed over for an interview.